Sciatica Symptoms and Causes – Management by Painfree Physiotherapy Clinic

-Most of us at some point of time may have experienced numbness or tingling sensations due to sleeping foot/leg, which goes off after few steps on the floor.
-This is mainly due to temporary compression of sciatic nerve.
-But the condition can get quite debilitating if the compression is prolonged for few weeks to month.
+Most of us at some point in time may have experienced numbness or tingling sensations due to sleeping foot/leg, which goes off after a few steps on the floor.
+This is mainly due to the temporary compression of the sciatic nerve.
+But the condition can get quite debilitating if the compression is prolonged for a few weeks to a month.

 Sciatica is more of a symptom than a condition, caused due to sciatic nerve compression.
 The nerve can be compressed at the spinal level or below along its course.

-Sciatic nerve is the thickest nerve in the body.
-It is the terminal branch of lumbo- sacral plexus.
+The sciatic nerve is the thickest nerve in the body.
+It is the terminal branch of lumbosacral plexus.

-Tibial part is formed by the ventral division of ventral rami of L4, L5, S1, S2 and S3.
+The tibial part is formed by the ventral division of ventral rami of L4, L5, S1, S2, and S3.

-Peroneal part is formed by the dorsal division of ventral rami of L4, L5, S1 and S2.
+The peroneal part is formed by the dorsal division of the ventral rami of L4, L5, S1, and S2.

-It lies deep to the gluteus maximus and crosses superior gamellus, obturator internus, inferior gamellus and quadratus femoris to enter back of the thigh.
-It curves around the greater trochanter to enter the lateral aspect of thigh.
+It lies deep to the gluteus maximus and crosses superior gamellus, obturator internus, inferior gamellus, and quadratus femoris to enter back of the thigh.
+It curves around the greater trochanter to enter the lateral aspect of the thigh.

-In back of thigh it lies deep to biceps femoris superficial to adductor magnus.
+In the back of the thigh, it lies deep to biceps femoris superficial to adductor Magnus.

 It ends by dividing into its two terminal branches at the back of the thigh.

-There are no branches in gluteal region, in the back of the thigh from the tibial part long head of biceps femoris, semitendinosis, semimembranosus and ischial part of adductor magnus are supplied while from the peroneal part short head of biceps femoris is supplied.
+There are no branches in the gluteal region, in the back of the thigh from the tibial part long head of biceps femoris, semitendinosus, semimembranosus, and ischial part of adductor Magnus are supplied while from the peroneal part short head of biceps femoris is supplied.

-There are no branches in gluteal region and peroneal part of the nerve, in the back of thigh from the tibial part it gives single branch to hip joint.
+There are no branches in the gluteal region and peroneal part of the nerve, in the back of the thigh from the tibial part it gives a single branch to the hip joint.

-The nerve terminates by dividing into common peroneal nerve and tibial nerve.
+The nerve terminates by dividing it into the common peroneal nerve and tibial nerve.

 • Pain in leg